 Google Authenticator.
-The Google Authenticator is working well in hotp_token and totp_token mode.
+The Google Authenticator is working well in HOTP and TOTP mode.
 If you choose "Generate OTP Key on the Server" durcing enrollment, you can scan a QR Code with the Google Authenticator.
 See Enrolling your first token to learn how to do this.

 FreeOTP. privacyIDEA is known to work well with the FreeOTP App.
-The FreeOTP App is a totp_token token.
+The FreeOTP App is a TOTP token.
 So if you scan the QR Code of an HOTP token, the OTP will not validate.